DLR-RM/rl-baselines3-zoo/logs/benchmark/benchmark.md

 It uses the deterministic policy except for Atari games.

+You can view each model card (it includes video and hyperparameters) on our Huggingface page: https://huggingface.co/sb3

 *NOTE: this is not a quantitative benchmark as it corresponds to only one run (cf [issue #38](https://github.com/araffin/rl-baselines-zoo/issues/38)).
 This benchmark is meant to check algorithm (maximal) performance, find potential bugs